Entromorgan/SignFi/README.md

 | sign_labels.csv | Labels for 276 sign words used in the measurement. | 2KB |
 | README.md | Readme | 5KB |

+Both downlink and uplink CSI traces are included for the 276 sign words in the lab and home environments.
+Only downlink CSI traces are used in the paper.
 Please check the paper for more details about experiment setup, measurement procedure, WiFi settings, etc.

 ### An Example